camUrban/PteraSoftware/README.md

 ## How to Install

-First things first, you will need a copy of Python 3.7.6 or 3.7.7.
-Download it from the official Python website.
+First things first, you will need a copy of Python 3.7 or 3.8.
+Python 3.9 is not yet supported due to a dependency issue in VTK.
+Download Python 3.7 or 3.8 from the official Python website.
 At this time, I do not recommend using a version from the Anaconda distribution as it could introduce compatibility issues with PyPI.

 There are a few ways to install Ptera Software.
 If you wish to use this package as a dependency in your own projects, simply run: